Open Bible Data Home About News OET Key

 אֶת־נֶ֖פֶשׁ בְּעָלָ֣יו יִקָּֽח

-DOM creature possessors,its takes_away
+DOM creature its_owners_of,of takes_away

-Solomon speaks of unjust gain as if it were a person who could kill his owner.
+Solomon speaks of unjust gain as if it were a person who could kill its owner.
 He means that the wicked things that sinful people do to unjustly gain unjust gain will cause them to die.
 If it would be helpful in your language, you could express the meaning plainly or use a simile.
 Alternate translation: “unjust gain results in its owner dying” or “seeking unjust gain kills those who do it” or “it is as if unjust gain takes the life of its owner”

 Note 7 topic: figures-of-speech / idiom